Guimauve,

 pastry brush dipped in water and place candy thermometer in pan.
 Then

-without stirring, bring to 245°F or 118°C. If sugar crystals
+without stirring, bring to 245°F or 118°C. Set mixer

 to highest speed then reduce speed to slowly pour in the hot syrup into